 DIAL 9-911 FROM ANY CAMPUS PHONE TO SPEAK WITH EMERGENCY PERSONNEL (ambulance, police, etc).
 You should also call extension 132 to alert the front desk.
 If you cannot contact the front desk yourself, send a friend or bystander.

 The Dean’s Office issues safety memos throughout the year in the event that there are particular safety issues you should know about.
 Read these notices, please!
-You will find them in your Dalhousie email account, posted on your don’s bulletin board in your residence and/or in your mailboxes at Alex Hall desk.
+You will find them in your Dalhousie email account and posted on your don’s bulletin board in your residence.